tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 supplied by the server.
 The retry configurations may only be applied to the retry connection.
 The client MUST continue to use the previously-advertised configurations for subsequent connections.
-This avoids introducing pinning concerns or a tracking vector, should a malicious server present client-specific retry keys in order to identify the client in a subsequent ECH handshake.
+This avoids introducing pinning concerns or a tracking vector, should a malicious server present client-specific retry configurations in order to identify the client in a subsequent ECH handshake.

 If none of the values provided in "retry_configs" contains a supported version, the client can regard ECH as securely disabled by the server.
 As below, it